xihang-real/easy_example_ios/README.md

 ### Modify the project configurations
 ![](media/16496764650900/16497329091614.png)
-You need to modify `appID` and `serverSecret` to your own account, which can be obtained in the [ZEGO Admin Console](https://console.zegocloud.com/).
+You need to modify `appID` and `appSign` to your own account, which can be obtained in the [ZEGO Admin Console](https://console.zegocloud.com/).

 ### Run the sample code